On the Hardness of the Lee Syndrome Decoding Problem: information set Decoding in the Lee Metric

 After the merge on level $a$, one is left with a final list, which contains now error vectors $\be_1^{(a)} = (\be_{1}^{(0)}, \ldots, \be_{2^a}^{(0)})$ of Lee weight $v$ such that

 and can hence solve the smaller syndrome decoding instance.

 This algorithm based on Wagner's approach succeeds if the target vector $\be_1$ can be split into subvectors $\be_1^{(0)},\ldots,\be_{2^a}^{(0)}$ of length $(K+l)/2^a$ and weight $v/2^a$, and at each level $i$ the syndrome equations are satisfied on some fixed $u_i$ positions.
-This can only be considered in the success probability of one iteration.
 In particular, the success probability is then given by the probability that at least one representation of the target vector lives in the lists $\mathcal{L}^{(i)}$.
 Let us assume that $v \neq 0.$